AlyStyle/OriginsUltrafixUpdateServer/OriginsPlusPlus/changelong.md

 SONIC 3
 - Amy's level select sprite now uses the correct colors
 - Some of Knuckles' cutscene sprites have been fixed

+A bug with blue objects sharing Sonic's colors has been fixed.

 ## OriginsPlusPlus V1.1